RajaRakoto/ha-proxy/README.md

 # HA Proxy Tunneler

-`HA Proxy Tunneler` is a script designed to streamline the configuration and management of proxy tunnels, leveraging HA Tunnel Plus for services like HTTP, Git, VSCode, and SSH. 🖧
+`HA Proxy Tunneler` alias `ha-proxy` is a script designed to streamline the configuration and management of proxy tunnels, leveraging HA Tunnel Plus for services like HTTP, Git, VSCode, and SSH. 🖧

 **Version: 1.0.0**